LlGC-NLW/archivematica-devtools/README.md

 Depending on the size of the index, a large amount of memory may be consumed.

 There is one positional argument which specifies which index to recreate: `transfers` or `aips`.
 Additionally, the optional parameter `--chunk-size` allows the user to decide how many documents are sent to Elasticsearch in one chunk.
 This can help to circumvent timeout issues when the documents are very big.

+### import-pronom-ids

+import-pronom-ids takes a FIDO PRONOM XML file, and populates the FPR with any new formats not yet present in the database.
+"New" formats are defined as formats whose PUID is not present in any FormatVersion, regardless of whether anything with a description of that name is present.

+If the FPR admin being used has debug enabled, then this will also output the SQL statements used to insert entries into the database to stdout.
+This makes it possible to generate a new SQL dump which can be used to reimport those formats at a later point in time without running this script - for instance, to upgrade an Archivematica's FPR install without hitting the internet.